 Lead Developer/Project Liaison

 Join the team!
 We have open projects within the Cytosplore project including a project on classification of cellular expression data through dimensionality reduction.
-If you are interested in working with us on this or other projects involving biological visualization for your master thesis project at the TU Delft or LUMC, please contact Thomas Höllt, or Anna Vilanova to discuss the possibilities.
+If you are interested in working with us on this or other projects involving biological visualization for a research project at the TU Delft, LUMC, or TU Eindhoven, please contact Thomas Höllt or Anna Vilanova to discuss the possibilities.

 Publications & Media